eiAlex/mrebel-large/README.md

         url = "https://arxiv.org/abs/2306.09802",
     }

-The original repository for the paper can be found [here](https://github.com/Babelscape/rebel)
+The original repository for the paper can be found [here](https://github.com/Babelscape/rebel#REDFM)

 Be aware that the inference widget at the right does not output special tokens, which are necessary to distinguish the subject, object and relation types.
-For a demo of REBEL and its pre-training dataset check the [Spaces demo](https://huggingface.co/spaces/Babelscape/rebel-demo).
+For a demo of mREBEL and its pre-training dataset check the [Spaces demo](https://huggingface.co/spaces/Babelscape/mrebel-demo).

 ## Pipeline usage